niravmehtax/niravmehtax.github.io/_pages/about.md

 I did my Ph.D. in Economics at the University of Pennsylvania.
 Before that, I did an M.Sc. in Economics at the LSE and my B.A. is from the University of South Carolina, in Economics and International Studies.

+My office is Room 4037, Social Science Centre.

+Undergrad students seeking a **letter of recommendation**: please use [these instructions](/files/teaching/nirav_instructions.pdf) to fill out [this template](/files/teaching/nirav_instructions_template.ods).